GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Results

 \subsection{Evaluation setup}

 \paragraph{Dataset} We evaluate our method on three synthetic datasets and one real-scene dataset.
 We utilize the TensoIR~\cite{jin_2023_tensoir} synthetic and Glossy Blender dataset~\cite{liu_2023_nero} to evaluate the performance of diffuse and specular materials, respectively.
 Besides, we use the Shiny Blender dataset to show the generalization ability of our method for diverse materials.
-For real scenes, we select some specular objects from the NeILF++\cite{zhang_2023_neilfpp}.
+For real scenes, we select some specular objects from the NeILF++\cite{zhang_2023_neilfpp} and \revised{some representative ones from the Stanford-ORB dataset~\cite{kuang_2023_stanfordorb} in the supplementary materials.}